 This administration is taking steps to deliver on the promise made by President Muhammadu Buhari on Mining.
-While Nigeria faces a number of challenges today, we are increasingly optimistic that with the continued support of the citizenry, today we have taken a big step on our road to the fulfillment of our promise to grow Nigeria’s mining sector.
+While Nigeria faces several challenges today, we are increasingly optimistic that with the continued support of the citizenry, today we have taken a big step on our road to the fulfillment of our promise to grow Nigeria’s mining sector.
 Diversifying Nigeria’s revenue base, reducing crude oil’s share of gross domestic product (GDP) by growing the contribution of other sectors, and creating employment and economic opportunities for Nigerians were cardinal election promises of the President.
 The Mining sector is central to the fulfillment of these strategic goals.

 On March 31, the Committee delivered a draft roadmap for the rejuvenation of the mining sector.
-The report which draws upon the insights and perspectives of many participants and sources in the industry has laid out a strategic path which I fully endorse regarding how to rebuild Nigeria’s mining sector over the next two decades.
+The report which draws upon the insights and perspectives of many participants and sources in the industry has laid out a strategic path that I fully endorse regarding how to rebuild Nigeria’s mining sector over the next two decades.

-Allow me to briefly summarize: Nigeria’s ambition should be to create a globally competitive sector capable of contributing to wealth creation, providing jobs and advancing our social and human security.
-Nigeria will achieve this by focusing on using its mining assets to drive domestic industrialization initially, and then migrate to winning in global markets.
-The strategy calls for a value chain based growth plan.
+Allow me to briefly summarize: Nigeria’s ambition should be to create a globally competitive sector capable of contributing to wealth creation, providing jobs, and advancing our social and human security.
+Nigeria will achieve this by focusing on using its mining assets to drive domestic industrialization initially and then migrate to winning in global markets.
+The strategy calls for a value chain-based growth plan.

 Building a competitive mining value chain means firms operating in Nigeria must compete on quality and cost versus global peers.
 Making Nigerian mining competitive means government and private sector have to share the responsibility of investing in key drivers of success such as public geosciences data investors need, the appropriate infrastructure e.g. railways and bulk ports, mine security networks, specialized technical talent, and of course, superb regulatory and enforcement capacity.
 The Committee’s recommendations on how we can nurture and implement smart growth in the sector are bold, and we are grateful for their courage.

-As the feedback process unfolds, in parallel, we will establish an Implementation Team to coordinate the work of delivering the Roadmap’s short, medium and long term action items.
+As the feedback process unfolds, in parallel, we will establish an Implementation Team to coordinate the work of delivering the Roadmap’s short, medium, and long-term action items.
 We expect that the Roadmap Committee, ably co-chaired by Professors Ibrahim Garba and Siyan Malomo, as well as their esteemed members will continue to provide critical advisory support going forward.

 We will ensure all recommendations within the draft document are considered in the best interest of the Nation.
 For example, a key recommendation is improving access to finance for miners and the sector.
-We intend to also intensify our engagement with the industry, financiers and professional associations to ensure a collaborative atmosphere in rebuilding mining finance.
+We intend to also intensify our engagement with the industry, financiers, and professional associations to ensure a collaborative atmosphere in rebuilding mining finance.

 To that end, building on our engagement with the Bankers Committee in December 2015, we will expand our work with Nigerian banks, the Central Bank, DFIs, private equity funds, and the Nigerian Stock Exchange to create new ways of financing the sector.
-We recognize that the risk in mining is real but through our own actions such as strengthening the Mining Fund or providing updated training to mining engineers at the School of Mines in Jos, we can help significantly de-risk the sector, and support banks as they develop mining teams to further lending into the sector.
+We recognize that the risk in mining is real but through our actions such as strengthening the Mining Fund or providing updated training to mining engineers at the School of Mines in Jos, we can help significantly de-risk the sector, and support banks as they develop mining teams to further lending into the sector.

-The Roadmap contains many clear recommendations like the above, organized around themes such as deepening the use of energy minerals, to improving strict regulatory enforcement, to enabling communities to prosper from mining.
+The Roadmap contains many clear recommendations like the above, organized around themes such as deepening the use of energy minerals, improving strict regulatory enforcement, to enabling communities to prosper from mining.
 As soon as the stakeholder review process is concluded, we shall make this road map available to the general public, so the set direction is clear, and everyone can track it as we proceed.
-The expectations of us are high, and we will work tirelessly to live up to them based on transparent metrics.
+Our expectations of us are high, and we will work tirelessly to live up to them based on transparent metrics.

 Thus, as we move forward, we will continue to partner with all stakeholders, domestic and foreign to ensure we grow the sector.
-In particular, we count on the Media and Civil Society as strategic partners to support the successful implementation of this roadmap by holding us accountable to the promises we make.
+In particular, we count on the Media and Civil Society as strategic partners to support the successful implementation of this roadmap by holding us accountable for the promises we make.

-While rejuvenating mining is a cardinal campaign promise of the APC government, in the end, a successful delivery of the promise will be to the benefit of all Nigerians.
+While rejuvenating mining is a cardinal campaign promise of the APC government, in the end, the successful delivery of the promise will be to the benefit of all Nigerians.
 Mining is a prosperity multiplier for many host communities and states in that it will provide both direct and indirect opportunities for many Nigerians, from engineers to truck drivers to lawyers to market women.

 That said, it is also important that a note of caution be sounded.
 Mining has not been and will never be the source of overnight, easy monies.
 Companies have to place smart bets based on geosciences data the Ministry helps create.
 Sometimes the companies are right and they upgrade their exploration licenses into mining licenses, creating even more jobs.
 Sometimes they are wrong and such capital expenditures have to be written off, with attendant job losses.
-Mining also carries a significant environmental burden that we must mitigate in a sustainable manner.
-All of us inside and outside government should understand this cycle, and provide sincere support, as well as moderate our expectations in order to build a sector that can produce sound wealth from what is a wasting asset.
-Our role as a government is to create the most enabling environment to support risk taking by investors who ultimately are the ones that can help create the most jobs.
+Mining also carries a significant environmental burden that we must mitigate sustainably.
+All of us inside and outside government should understand this cycle, and provide sincere support, as well as moderate our expectations to build a sector that can produce sound wealth from what is a wasting asset.
+Our role as a government is to create the most enabling environment to support risk-taking by investors who ultimately are the ones that can help create the most jobs.
 We will do ourselves and our best interest a disservice if we insist on extracting unearned profits upfront.

-In conclusion, we at the Ministry can make the country one solemn promise: 12 months from today, Nigeria’s mining sector would have moved from the pages of a Roadmap to active results, whether it is in the number of licenses issued, or volume of capital inflow into the sector, or new jobs created, we will have made clear progress based on your continued support.
+In conclusion, we at the Ministry can make the country one solemn promise: 12 months from today, Nigeria’s mining sector would have moved from the pages of a Roadmap to active results, whether it is in the number of licenses issued, or the volume of capital inflow into the sector, or new jobs created, we will have made clear progress based on your continued support.

 Dr. Kayode Fayemi, Minister of Solid Minerals Development made these remarks when the Solid Minerals Roadmap Committee submitted the draft report on Thursday, March 31, 2016.